-- Understand the influences and effects of technological, organizational, and social trends on the digitalization of operations. - Get to know the unpredictability in group work when group dynamics in the interactions with other students, lecturers, and representatives of the live case unfold. - Are able to switch between different business, expert, and cultural perspectives. - Recognize difficult situations, develop an understanding of viable solutions, and drive them in a business context.
+- understand the influences and effects of technological, organizational and social trends for future work arrangements - get to know the unpredictability in group work when group dynamics in the interactions with other students, lecturers and representatives of the live case unfold. - are able to take on different point of views and establish common ground - recognize difficult situations, develop an understanding for viable solutions, and drive them in the business context.

-- Develop an awareness of opportunities and challenges in the context of work and digitalization. - Learn practical information and tools for their future business careers. - Develop critical thinking through assessing different points of view (including personal biases) in the learning cycles and learning activities in the case study.
+- develop an awareness of opportunities and challenges in the context of work and digitalization - learn practical information and tools for their future business careers. - develop critical thinking through assessing different point of views (including personal biases) in the learning cycles and learning activities in the case study